fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 typically , an image can constitute the following

 - Base Image
-  - all of the container iamges are created from the base image. this ia an emoty first layer that allows users to build their images form scratch
+  - all of the container images are created from the base image. this is an empty first layer that allows users to build their images form scratch.

   - if you do not want to create your base image from scratch, you can use an official Docker image like Centos as your base image or customize one of the official Docker images to your requirements.